The programmable feed reader

 feed2exec add "Example torrent list" http://example.com/torrents/feed --output feed2exec.plugins.exec --args 'transmission-remote marcos.anarc.at -a %(link)s -w /srv/incoming'

-Using a standard OPML file, you can also import multiple feeds using the feed2exec import command.
-See the complete usage page for more information.
+Multiple feeds can also be added with the OPML import command.
+See the usage document for more information.

 This can be installed using the normal Python procedures: